 I’m a failure…

 Anger.
 Moments ago, she slept, at peace.
-A brief respite from the emotional turmoil of humanity.
-My curse.
-Upon awakening, her anger strikes me with a palpable force.
+For me, a brief respite from the emotional turmoil of her humanity.
+Upon awakening, the anger strikes me with a palpable force.
 Waves of anger, each cresting with that momentous crashing, swirling cacophony of emotions.
-Then the lull as the wave grows, climbs upward, the anger reaching the pinnacle, the explosion within her own mind as to events, hatreds conversations or how I said good morning to her.
+Then the lull as the wave grows, climbs upward, the anger reaching the pinnacle, the explosion within her own mind as to events, hatreds, conversations or how I said good morning to her.
 I can't read the words in her mind, I feel her emotions.
 The worst yet.
 It's over.
 I know it.
 I've stayed with her for five days.
 Not the longest, nor the shortest.
 That process women use to justify their decision takes time.
 She's experiencing the whole gamut of emotional conflicts within her own mind.
 The anger is winning.
 The decision made long before retreating to the bathroom for her internal argument with herself.
 I know the outcome, she isn't the first.
 It's always the same.
 Gradually her anger fades, the conscious decision made.
 Relief.

 I gather up my possessions: a few pairs of jeans and shirts.
 Some soiled underclothes.
 It would appear that in my usual drunken stupor last evening I had vomited on the pile of my clothing.
 There’s a bottle of whiskey.
 Way more than a few gulps left.
 I take care of it.